HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Use of Open Templates

 CDA features prioritize template reusability and flexibility for tailored content in sections, aligning with patient, provider, or setting needs.
 Most C-CDA templates are open, allowing additional relevant content.
 Example: The Social History Section focuses on data influencing a patient's health (e.g., smoking, pregnancy).
 Information like education, housing, food security, or transportation can be added here if not covered elsewhere.
-Implementers can also explore external CDA templates from Supplemental Implementation Guides for expanded use cases within the C-CDA standard.[C-CDA Specification Product Brief](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).
+Implementers can also explore external CDA templates from Supplemental Implementation Guides for expanded use cases within the C-CDA standard.
+[C-CDA Specification Product Brief](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).
 Caution: Implementers should be aware that recipients may not understand templates included at an unexpected location within a document.

 ##### Table 38: Section Time Range Observation Template